kockie69/RPJ/docs/theweb.md

 Butterworth BPFs and BSFs have an adjustable bandwidth that is related to Q. The frequency  responses are essentially identical to the general 2nd order BPFs and BSFs.

+The second-order Butterworth filter is particularly useful in music production and audio processing when a smooth transition between different frequency ranges is desired.
+It can be used to achieve a more balanced and natural sound.

+This filter is particularly effective when the frequency range of interest is wide and the desired roll-off rate is gradual.
+It is also beneficial when the audio signal is relatively low in amplitude, as it can help to maintain the integrity of the signal while reducing noise and other unwanted frequencies.

 ## Controls
 **Cutoff** knob controls the corner frequency of the filters.